SamBaS: Sampling-Based Stochastic Block Partitioning: Experimental Setup

 \subsection{Real-World Graphs}

-From the Network Data Repository~\cite{Rossi2015TheVisualization}, we select a set of 10 web graphs based on the wide range of properties they exhibit, where vertices represent webpages and edges represent links between them.
+We select a set of 10 web graphs, where vertices represent webpages and edges represent links between them, from the Network Data Repository~\cite{Rossi2015TheVisualization}.
 Like most real-world scenarios, the true community memberships for vertices in these graphs is unknown.
 We describe our solution to evaluating community detection results on these graphs in~\S\ref{sec:quality_metric}.